akanik/nicar22-mapping-masters/mapbox-steps.md

 While still selected on the Layers tab in the sidebar, click on your newly uploaded layer.
 Yet another sidebar level will popout.

 On the `Select Data` tab of that 3rd tier popout sidebar, you will find:
-- Source: where to pull the data from.
+- **Source:** where to pull the data from.
 This is where we found our uploaded Tileset.
-- Type: what type of geography is this data.
+- **Type:** what type of geography is this data.
 Different data types have different styling options.
-- Filter: remove unwanted features from appearing.
+- **Filter:** remove unwanted features from appearing.
 You should have already done this in QGIS though
-- Zoom extent: at which zoom levels will this data be visible
+- **Zoom extent:** zoom levels at which this data will be visible

 Our tileset should have uploaded as type = Circle.